kilbyjmichael/spotify-db-to-playlist/stats.md

 I have tried my best to remove these duplicates when doing queries but it's possible I have missed some so treat the small numbers as ± 3 and the big numbers as ± 10 or so.

-When providing the full account data Spotify includes _all_ instances of a track play.
+When providing the full account data Spotify includes _all_ instances of a track play (they sent me `56,416` records, thanks Spotify!).
 Therefore the Plays table includes many instances of tracks played for less than 1s due to skips or other reasons.
 I have chosen to filter out anything played less than 20 seconds to give a more acurate representation of actual listen counts.

 ------